johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Menu Selection

 Displays 'See pet' option first.
-The user can use buttons scroll and select options.
+The user can use buttons to scroll and select options.

 ![Figure 1.
 Menu Selection](assets/menu_selection_image.png)